mirror/vbox/doc/ReadMe-OS2.txt

    shortcuts like Host+Q) may not work.
 Please note that the guest keyboard layout has nothing to do with the host layout so you will still be able to switch layouts in the guest using its own means.

+3. Make sure you do not do 'set LIBPATHSTRICT=T' in the environment you start VirtualBox from: it will make the VirtualBox keyboard hook screw up your host desktop (a workaround is to be found).

 History of Changes
 ------------------